-Toner - Korean toners differ from other toners because theyíre meant to hydrate, moisturize, and balance your skinís pH level after cleansing.
+Toner - Toners soothe, hydrate and balance your skinís pH level after cleansing.
 This reflects Korean beauty heritage, which is steeped in natural ingredients passed down from generation to generation.
-This tradition continues today with formulations that tend to shun harsh chemicals and draw from the Earth instead.
+This tradition continues today with formulations that tend to shun harsh chemicals and alcohols and draw from the Earth instead.

 Step 3 Treat/Moisturize

 The traditional Korean skin care is usually up to a 10-step regimen with many different products.
 This is the European way of layering products in small and gentle layers.
-As you can see here, our regimen has combined products and steps to create a quicker yet gentle regimen when needed.
+As you can see here, our regimen has combined products and steps to create a quicker yet just as effective regimen.